Custom Hooks

 Using Custom Hooks

-Custom Hooks can be global or scoped to specific projects, and you can create multiple hooks of the same type for flexible, granular validation rules.
+You can create multiple hooks of the same type for flexible, granular validation rules.
+Each hook has a scope that controls which features it runs for:

 Limits